Dabble-of-DevOps-BioHub/fab_coreui_theme/README.rst

 	from . import views  # noqa

 This registers the CoreUI Flask_ Blueprint.
-(Shown here for reference)
+(This is only shown here for reference.)

 .. code-block:: python